 Crow Cow Subscription(Back to Top)

-Like I wrote in the intro crowd cow is now offering a subscription service on their website.
+Like I wrote in the intro crowd cow subscription boxes are now available on their website.

 This means that you don’t have to pick you order yourself but you can choose from multiple offers that will be shipped to your door.

 In general, you can choose your subscription meat package to be delivered to your door on several time schedules.
-All depending on your need.
 The times are:

 - Every 6 weeks